When visiting Historical landmarks, Beaches, and renowned movie theatres, Mumbai offers it all.

 To produce a diverse menu, The Table uses only the freshest, locally sourced ingredients possible, including vegetables, meat, and seafood.

-As one of Asia’s top 50 restaurants, Wasabi by Morimoto draws on Japanese culture while also incorporating elements of Indian craftsmanship.
+As one of Asia’s top 50 restaurants, Wasabi by Morimoto draws on Japanese culture while incorporating elements of Indian craftsmanship.

 From the elegant Taj Mahal Palace-housed restaurant, a sleek glass-and-steel elevator whisks guests to the rooftop for magnificent views of the waterfront Gateway to India landmark and purple and lime-accented furniture with lighted cherry blossom displays.
 “Iron Chef” Masaharu Morimoto sources the finest Japanese ingredients for his creations.

 The omakase menu’s highlights include black cod miso, flounder carpaccio, and seared teriyaki Kobe steak, and it’s a great way to learn about the restaurant’s culinary prowess.